2014–2016 Croatian war veterans protest: The protest

-May Escalation
+May escalation

-In the beginning of May the tenters announced organising the major rally on Ban Jelačić Square, which gathered some 10 000 people.
+In the beginning of May, the tenters announced organising the major rally on Ban Jelačić Square, which gathered some 10 000 people.
 On this rally The Tenters leader Glogoški gave an ultimatum to the government to resolve their demands before May 30, otherwise "they will go directly to St. Mark's Square (where the government building is located) and someone will be forced to step down".
 On May 29, prime minister Milanović declared his offer to negotiate with the tenters in Lisinski Concert Hall, which they rejected.
 After that the tenters broke through the police barricades and reached St. Mark's Square.
 They then barricaded themselves inside St. Mark's Church, which was surrounded by the riot police.
 The interior minister issued the warning that they are only allowed to stay there until 10pm, otherwise, "the police will be forced to act" The tenters leader Glogoški called on the riot police at one point "to cancel their obedience and join them", which some Croatian media interpreted and a call on coup d'état.
 Nevertheless, Glogoški's appeal was unsuccessful.
 While some HDZ members brought food to the tenters in the church, the party leader Tomislav Karamarko, when asked by the media about the riots on St. Mark's square, said that "they shouldn't treat the veterans as some kind of hooligans".
 This was considered problematic, as the tenters didn't report their protest to the police, which was a breach of law on public protest.
 As the night fell, a man climbed onto the church and threatened to jump off if the police didn't back away from the tenters.
 The man, however, soon climbed back down.
 At the same time, another group of protesting veterans near the central tent blocked traffic and brought out gas bottles on Savska street, which they apparently threatened to detonate if the police didn't pull away from the church.
 A little past 10 p.m., a priest came between the tenters inside the church and the riot police surrounding it.
 At 11 p.m., Glogoški became ill and was transported to the nearby ambulance car, while the tenters clashed with the police once more in entrances to the church.
 The police ended up allowing the tenters to spend the entire night in the church.
-Sometime past midnight, a group of young men approached the police, shouting insults to them, interspersed with the nationalist phrase "Za dom spremni!"
+Sometime past midnight, a group of young men approached the police, shouting insults at them, interspersed with the nationalist phrase "Za dom spremni!"

 The next day, Prime Minister Zoran Milanović held a press conference, saying that although "he is ready for dialogue next week, [...] this [kind of behaviour] must stop".
 Around 5 p.m., Glogoški gave a statement saying that they "accept Milanović's offer to meet them on next Monday", after which tenters withdrew back to their tent on Savska street.